Boy speaking into a microphone for pronunciation activity

 ESL pronunciation activities are a fundamental part of any English as a second language course.
-Without it, students won’t be able to communicate effectively, leading to some awkward moments when they loudly tell their colleagues that they have been ‘angry’ all morning (meaning, ‘hungry’) or that they have been growing their ‘bird’ for a while (meaning, ‘beard’).
+Without a grounding in proper pronunciation, students won’t be able to communicate effectively, leading to some awkward moments as they loudly tell their colleagues that they have been ‘angry’ all morning (meaning, ‘hungry’) or that they have been growing their ‘bird’ for a while (meaning, ‘beard’).

-Here are some simple methods to teach English pronunciation in your ESL class.
+Here are some simple English pronunciation exercises for your TEFL lessons.

 1. Tackle big pronunciation problems by writing difficult words phonetically between slashes next to the correctly-spelled word.